-Over the past 24 years, CCR has trained the next generation of "people's lawyers" through its renowned Ella Baker Summer Internship Program.
+Since 1988, CCR has trained the next generation of "people's lawyers" through its renowned Ella Baker Summer Internship Program.
 The program is designed for students in their first or second year of law school.
-During the summer, law students assist CCR attorneys with their case loads while taking part in educational seminars and talks (more about the Ella Baker Program).
+During the summer, law students assist CCR attorneys with their case loads while taking part in educational seminars and talks.

-CCR offers internships throughout the year in its Legal, Communications, and Development departments to law school, graduate, undergraduate, and high school students on an as-needed basis, for which school credit may be offered when appropriate.
+CCR offers internships throughout the year in its Legal, Communications, and Development departments to law school, graduate, and undergraduate students on an as-needed basis, for which school credit may be offered when appropriate.
 Generally, term-time internship opportunities will be posted, with application instructions, in the middle of the preceding semester.
-Please check this page regularly as internships will be posted here – at the bottom of this page – first.
+Please check this page regularly as internships will be posted above on this page.

 CCR offers limited volunteer opportunities on an as-needed basis.
 Here are a couple of volunteer opportunities that occur on a monthly basis that might be of interest:

 - CCR hosts monthly volunteering sessions (on a weekday) for people interested in helping with general office tasks, mainly stuffing envelopes and sending out mass mailings.